keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 ### INVITED PUBLIC TALKS

+1. "Effective, Enjoyable, Everlasting: Three Benefits of Classical Education", Chesterton School of Liberal Arts Launch event, 2017.
+2. "Education as Initiation: When School is the Real World", University of St. Katherine, Forum Lectures, Fall 2017.
-1. Vainglory and Pride, Sojourner's Theology Patio, August 2017
+2. "Vainglory and Pride", Sojourner's Church, August 2017
 2. "Morality: Rule-following or New Life?," Wesleyan Society, Lexington KY, 2014.
 2. "Reading Great Books in Classical Education," Veritas Academy, Lexington KY, 2013.
 3. "The Goodness of the Tao: CS Lewis' *Abolition of Man*," Torrey Academy, CA  2012.